reef-technologies/django-subscriptions-rt/README.md

 ### Plan immutability

 Plan is a groundtruth for all calculations, meaning that once a plan has subscriptions attached, its core attributes (`charge_amount` and `charge_period`) should not change.
-Trying to change essential plan attributes while having attached subscriptions [will raise a `ValidationError`](tests/unit/internal/test_models.py#ref:plan-immutability).
+Trying to change essential plan attributes while having attached subscriptions will raise a `ValidationError`.

 ### One-time charge plans

 These are plans that are charged only once (at the beginning of the subscription).
-Set `charge_period=INFINITY` to never charge again:
+Set `charge_period=INFINITY` (or `None`, or omit it) to never charge again:

 ```python
 from moneyed import Money